 Math assessments measure math skills.
 Students select from Algebra Readiness (45 minutes), Elementary Algebra (45 minutes), Intermediate Algebra (45 minutes), or Pre-Calculus (90 minutes).
 Students should choose a test that they are comfortable with based on looking at the sample questions that are available on the Study Guides page of the assessment website.
 The same handouts are also available in the Student Services lobby.
 MDTP is the name of the test.

 ESL (English as a Second Language) testing is used for guidance when selecting English as a Second Language courses.
 English is not the student's primary language.
 Sample questions are available on the Study Guides page of the assessment website.
 The same handout is available in the Student Services lobby.
-COMPASS is the name of the test.
+Accuplacer is the name of the test.

 There are 2 different math competency tests depending on the student's catalog rights.
 Students must meet with a counselor to complete the Math Competency Approval Form prior to scheduling a math competency testing appointment.